eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/val/_index.md

 The Vehicle Abstraction Layer (VAL) enables access to the systems and functions of a vehicle via a unified - or even better - a standardized _Vehicle API_ abstracting from the details of the end-to-end architecture of the vehicle.
 The unified API enables _Vehicle Apps_ to run on different vehicle architectures of a single OEM. _Vehicle Apps_ can be even implemented OEM-agnostic, if using an API based on a standard like the [COVESA Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/).
 The _Vehicle API_ eliminates the need to know the source, destination, and format of signals for the vehicle system.

-The Eclipse Velocitas project is using the VAL of the [_Eclipse KUKSA project_](https://github.com/eclipse-kuksa), also called _KUKSA.VAL_.
+The Eclipse Velocitas project is using the [_Eclipse KUKSA project_](https://github.com/eclipse-kuksa).
-KUKSA.VAL does not provide a concrete VAL.
+KUKSA does not provide a concrete VAL.
 That's up to you as an OEM (vehicle manufacturer) or as a supplier.
-But KUKSA.VAL provides the components and tools that helps you to implement a VAL for your chosen end-to-end architecture.
+But KUKSA provides the components and tools that helps you to implement a VAL for your chosen end-to-end architecture.
 Also, it can support you to simulate the vehicle hardware during the development phase of an _Vehicle App_ or Service.

-KUKSA.VAL provides you with ready-to-use generic components for the signal-based access to the vehicle, like the _KUKSA Databroker_ and the generic _Data Providers_ (aka _Data Feeders_).
+KUKSA provides you with ready-to-use generic components for the signal-based access to the vehicle, like the _KUKSA Databroker_ and the generic _Data Providers_ (aka _Data Feeders_).
 It also provides you reference implementations of certain _Vehicle Services_, like the _Seat Service_ and the _HVAC Service_.

 ## Architecture